 Paperless hardware needs to be easier than breaking out a pen and paper.
 Otherwise, what's the point?
 Making your paperless initiatives simple to use even for those that aren't tech-savvy will make staff that much more receptive to them.

-For instance, if you want to improve your internal prescription practices by eliminating paper prescriptions, invest in easy-to-use hardware such as a medical RFID tablet.
+For instance, if you want to improve your internal prescription practices by eliminating paper prescriptions, invest in easy-to-use hardware such as a rugged medical tablet.
 The right manufacturer can integrate all of the RFID peripherals into the tablet itself, eliminating the need for external hardware.
 Furthermore, by scanning into a device with RFID and then writing an electronic prescription that is automatically sent over to the pharmacy, your facility can prevent prescription fraud and error rates.

 Going Paperless in Healthcare Requires Working with Your Staff